zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Wrong-Address-Return-To-Sender.md

     }

 The slurpy takes any arguments.
-If none were given, it creates an empty array, otherwise proceeds to create one with elems.
-Since we made the change in a *module,* we don't need to recompile Rakudo, but simply need to explicitly tell Rakudo to look for that module with `-Ilib` switch.
+If none were given, it creates an empty array, otherwise proceeds to create one with the given elements.
+Since we made the change in a *module,* we don't need to recompile Rakudo, but simply need to explicitly tell Rakudo to look for that module in `lib/` directory with the `-I` switch.
 Test the fix:

     $ ./perl6-m -Ilib -MNativeCall -e 'CArray[uint8].new(()).elems.say'
     0